keepkey/keepkey.js/README.md

 ### Developing

-When developing with U2F or WebUSB devices, you'll need an `https` connection, and configure your browser to `allow insecure localhost`
+When developing with WebUSB devices, you'll need an `https` connection, and configure your browser to `allow insecure localhost`

 To compile and watch the browser bundle, run `yarn dev:example`